The Required Alternative Society: The Simpler Way.

 Local self-sufficiency means we will be highly dependent on our region and our community.
 Because most of our food, energy, materials, leisure activity, artistic experience and community will come from the soils, forests, people, ecosystems and social systems close around us we will all recognise the extreme importance of keeping these in good shape.
 We will realise that if we do not do this we will have to pay dearly for goods and services brought in from other regions.
 This will force us to think constantly about the maintenance of our ecological, technical and social systems.
 This will be the main reason why we will treat our ecosystems well – because if we don’t, we will soon wish we had.

-However, towns and suburbs will also need to import a variety of goods and materials that they cannot produce for themselves, such as radios, boots, appliances, chicken wire, cement, pipes and light steel products.
+However, towns and suburbs will also need to import a variety of goods and materials that they cannot produce for themselves, such as radios, boots, appliances, chicken wire, cement, irrigation pipes and pumps, and light steel products.
 Some of these will come from regional factories near towns, within bicycling distance for workers.
 Others, such as the national steel works, might be a long way away, distributing by rail.
 Towns near the steel works would pay for their imports from other factories and regions by contributing to the steel exports to them.
 This points to the very important role for the (remnant) state bureaucracies.
-There will have to be careful national organisation of the distribution of these export opportunities, so that all towns can contribute to the production of exports via factories located near them, thus earning the capacity to import that (small) volume of goods and materials they need.
-(This would involve elaborate state-level planning, implementation and restructuring, which will only become possible when people in general support the replacement of the market mechanism as the determinant of economic organisation by deliberate, rational, democratic (not top down) social planning of the basics.
+There will have to be careful national organisation of the distribution of these export production opportunities, so that all towns can contribute to the production of some (few)exports via factories located near them, thus earning the capacity to pay for importing that (small) volume of goods and materials they need.
+This would involve elaborate state-level planning, implementation and restructuring, which will only become possible when people in general support the replacement of the market mechanism as the determinant of economic organisation by deliberate, rational, democratic (not top down) social planning of the basics.
 (See further below.)

 The Simpler Way will dramatically cut the demand for energy and materials.
 Lifestyles will involve far less consumption, and because it will be a stable economy few resources will be going into construction.
 Just about all ‘wastes’ will be easily recycled and reused at the town level.
 There will be benefits from overlaps and synergisms, for instance keeping ducks will eliminate the need to produce snail killing chemicals.